Milen Radukanov

 Milen Radukanov (Милен Радуканов; born 12 December 1972) is a former Bulgarian footballer.

 Coaching career

 CSKA Sofia

 In 2010, Radukanov was appointed as CSKA Sofia's assistant coach and interpreter for the Romanian head coach Ioan Andone.
 Because of that fact he is known as the "Bulgarian Jose Mourinho".
-Later he joined the coaching staff of Adalbert Zafirov, Pavel Dotchev and Gjore Jovanovski.
+Later he joined the coaching staff of Adalbert Zafirov, Pavel Dochev and Gjore Jovanovski.
 On 21 October 2010, he became the temporary head coach of CSKA.
 The team showed impressive results under him, which led to his appointment as permanent head coach.
 His assistants were Todor Yanchev (the team's captain) and Svetoslav Petrov.
 When Radukanov took the helm, CSKA were 11th in the league table.
 He managed to take them to 3rd place by the end of the season and also won the Bulgarian Cup and Bulgarian Supercup that year.
 In October 2011, Radukanov vacated the position of head coach, citing mutual consent, just before the Eternal derby match.